Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 So it's Brian.
 At our Investor Day, we suggested working with other outside independent groups that, call it, 6% plus or minus growth rate year-over-year was something that we could expect.

 The variance, I would agree that the HIF had probably less of an impact this year than perhaps one would have thought on overall market growth.
-And that might suggest that next year it also, by coming back, may not have as much of an impact on market, but it's too early to tell.
+And that might suggest that next year it also, by coming back, may not have as much of an impact on market growth, but it's too early to tell.

 I mean the thing that worries us about the HIF a little bit is that it's a big number and when you go the other way and reduce benefits, that could have an impact on that overall growth rate.
 But it's really frankly hard to tell and hard to model human behavior and how they respond to the reduction of benefits and increased premiums.

-They're also a number of demographics that vary year-to-year just in terms of the number of people who are aging in to Medicare, and so that's going to vary.
+There are also a number of demographics that vary year-to-year just in terms of the number of people who are aging in to Medicare, and so that's going to vary.

 It's geographically based as well.
-And so again it's very hard to say whether the 6% is going to hold next year and what the variance around that may be, but that's broadly the number that we're thinking about.
+And so again it's very hard to say whether that 6% is going to hold next year and what the variance around that may be, but that's broadly the number that we're thinking about.

 David Anthony Styblo - Jefferies LLC

 Thanks.
 That's helpful.
-And then just real, kind of coming back to the EPS targets, the 11% to 15%; thanks for clarifying that.
+And then just real quick, kind of coming back to the EPS targets, the 11% to 15%; thanks for clarifying that.
 I think the components there are mid-to-high single-digit revenue growth, and then capital deployment adds around three points, sort of looking at what you've historically done.
-What, obviously margin expansion is baked in there to some extent; I guess what's the lever there if you already operating pretty close to your targeted MA retail margins?
+What, obviously margin expansion is baked in there to some extent.
+I guess what's the lever there if you're already operating pretty close to your targeted MA retail margins?
 I think those are already at the 4.5% mark of your 4.5% to 5% range.
 Is there just more upside there or more upside from other business mix that would allow you to drive margins on a consolidated basis higher?

 Brian L. Kane - Humana, Inc.